Who We Are

 Friends & Associates

-We are proud to be part of the wider organ building community in Melbourne and the rest of Australia, and have the privilege of collaborations with some of Australia's most talented craftspeople and communities.
+We are proud to be part of the wider organ building, creative and small business community in Melbourne, Regional Victoria and the rest of Australia, and have the privilege of collaborations with some of Australia's most talented craftspeople and communities.
 Some of them include:

 Marc Nobel